mcgill-ecse211-f19/dpm-wifi-package/README.md

 computer is a client that connects to servers running websites.
 In this case, your robot is the client and you can test with the server on your laptop.
 In the beta demo and final competition, the
 TA/professor will run the server and they will decide what data to send to your robot.

-To run the server, double-click the JAR file, or run it from the command line (`./EV3WifiServer.jar`).
+To run the server, double-click the JAR file, or run it from the command line (`./EV3WifiServer.jar` or `java -jar EV3WifiServer.jar`).

 You can populate the parameters manually, from an XML file, or by copying parameters from the [Competition Map website](https://mcgill-dpm.github.io/Utilities/wifi/competition-map).